Urinary tract infection (UTI) is a common post-operative complication for various surgical procedures.

 - Septic (without a clear foci of infection)

-- With acute urinary retention
+- In acute urinary retention

-If the urine dipstick is positive (nitrites or leukocyte esterase ± blood), then a sample of the urine should be sent off for microscopy, culture and sensitivities (MC&S).
-These are usually referred to as a ‘mid-stream urine (MSU)’ or, if the patient is catheterised, a ‘catheter specimen of urine (CSU)’.
+If the urine dipstick is positive (nitrites* or leukocyte esterase ± blood) or clinical features in keeping with UTI, then a sample of the urine should be sent off for microscopy, culture, and sensitivities (MC&S).
+These are usually referred to as a “mid-stream urine (MSU)” or, if the patient is catheterised, a “catheter specimen of urine (CSU)’”.

-Any catheterised patients with a suspected UTI should have their catheter changed prior to starting any antibiotics.
+The majority of UTIs will resolve from the empirical treatment, yet adapt accordingly following MC&S results if poor response.
+Any catheterised patients with a UTI should have their catheter changed prior to starting any antibiotics.

 - The classical features of a UTI are urinary frequency, urgency, dysuria, and pyrexia